awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

    SQSClientFactory.newSQSClient().tagQueue(tagQueueRequest);
    ```

-1. To remove a tag from the queue using the tag's key, use the `UntagQueue` API action:
+1. To remove a tag from the queue using the tag's key, add the following code which uses the `UntagQueue` API action:

    ```
    final List<String> tagKeys = Arrays.asList("Accounting ID");